dullemond/interactive_plot/README.md

-# Interactive Plot
+# Interactive Plot and Viewarr

 ### Purpose

-This Python script allows you to quickly create a Graphical User Interface to a figure plotting 1-D function, given a set of parameters.
+The Python script interactive_plot.py allows you to quickly create a Graphical User Interface to a figure plotting 1-D function, given a set of parameters.
 The parameters are then represented as sliders below the figure, and you can then see how the function changes as a function of the parameters.

 The function can be anything, even the outcome of a complicated model.
 As long as you can package your model into a Python function, with a 1-D